pedroac/nonce4php/README.md

 - [HTML form using an auto generated nonce name](php/examples/phtml-auto-nonce-name.php)
 - [HTML form using a helper](php/examples/phtml-easy-form.php)

-The HTML forms can be testes using a builting PHP server.
+The HTML forms can be tested using a PHP built-in web server.
 From the `php/examples` folder run the command:
 ```bash
 php -S localhost:8000